 This course has been approved for transfer under the Independent Comprehensive Articulation Agreement as a general education course in humanities/fine arts.
-This course may meet the SACS humanities requirements for AAS degree programs.

 Take 1 group; # Take ENG-095; # Take RED-090 ENG-090;

 HUM 120 - Cultural Studies

 This course introduces the distinctive features of a particular culture.
 Topics include art, history, music, literature, politics, philosophy, and religion.
 Upon completion, students should be able to appreciate the unique character of the study culture.